egumasa/engagement-annotation-project/docs/2_Step2_tag_spans.md

 - **It is possible** for a layer of ice to form under the circumstances.
 - But **it is likely** to have an impact in the near future.
 - It was found, for example, that **it is more likely** to occur in NNS–NNS dyads rather than between NSs and NNSs (Varonis & Gass, 1985 ).
+- **It would be possible** to suppose, for instance, that the tnre Schrodinger-like equation involves non-linearities.

 In the following pattern, we can identify two strategies.
 - It seems fairly obvious to most people that Watson tremendously oversimplified the learning process.